-- School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan; - Monies may be expended only on programs or projects selected by the School Advisory Council.
+• School Improvement funds are for the purpose of enhancing school performance through development and implementation of a school improvement plan;

+• Monies may be expended only on programs or projects selected by the School Advisory Council.

-Describe the use of school improvement funds allocated last year, including the amount budgeted for each project
+2. Describe the use of school improvement funds allocated last year, including the amount budgeted for each project.

-Classroom books, software, incentives, rewards, classroom library sets \$ 2,000
+Classroom books, software, incentives, rewards, classroom library sets \$ 2,000 a.
+If the school is not in compliance, describe the measures being implemented to meet SAC requirements.

-Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC
+3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.